22OVERSooN/Project1_Realestate_Analysis/README.md

 Price Factor influencing property development and purchases (real estate) - melbourne

-Questions
+Questions in details

 1.Do purchase price and sell number and rent number impact by bank interest rate (base on quartly data and bank interest rate, line chart) -Echo

 2.In three different years, compare whole number of list and sold (use sum up value, bar chart) -therese

-3.Have purchases increased/decreased between 2019 - 2021 (quartly, median sell price, listing, sold) - therese?
+3.Have purchases increased/decreased between 2019 - 2021 (quartly, median sell price, listing, sold) - Echo

 *4.What has caused the increase or decrease? (covid, loan interests, schools)